intro_stats

 Communication

-I will post all class communications on Canvas.
-Email is my preferred mode of communication.
+We will use Slack for course discussion and communication.
+Email is my preferred mode of one-on-one communication.

 Expectations